 No, visitors insurance doesn't require any medical examinations or proof of medical history when you’re purchasing.
 The application process generally only asks for basic information like age, nationality, travel dates, and desired coverage amounts.

-What happens if my parents need to extend their stay in the USA?
+Can my parents extend their insurance plan if they stay longer in the USA?

 Many visitors insurance policies allow for extensions, provided the request is made before the original coverage period expires and no claims have been filed.
 The process typically involves contacting the insurance provider, paying for additional coverage days, and receiving updated policy documents.
 Extensions aren't guaranteed, however, so it's wise to initially purchase coverage for slightly longer than the planned stay.

-Can visitors insurance be canceled if my parents' travel plans change?
+Can I cancel my parents’ visitors insurance if their travel plans change?

 Yes, most visitors insurance plans can be canceled if plans change before the coverage period begins.
 Many providers offer a "free look" period (typically 10-14 days) during which you can review the policy and request a full refund if not satisfied.
 After this period, or once the coverage has begun, refund policies varysome companies offer prorated refunds for unused days minus any administrative fees (if applicable), while others may not provide refunds once coverage has started.